Altar Servers

 Music Ministry

 This ministry reaches deep into the human heart with voices that praise God in song.
 The Assembly is brought to its feet with the sound of the first note - ready to praise God.
-Music is sung at each Mass.
-Call 337-433-2467.
+Call 337-564-3873.

 Nursing Home Ministry

 (High Hope Nursing Home in sulphur, LA) This Ministry is for Wednesdays of each week.
 It may be a Communion Service or Mass, and sometimes a Rosary prayed before the Mass.
-Call Earline DeVille at 337-527-7976 or the office.
+Call Deacon Reed at 337-529-8285.

 RCIA (Rite of Christian Inltiation)